Resources for educators

 Museums Victoria offer online and onsite education programs, some of which align well with sustainabilty themes

 Parks Victoria's Learning in nature program offers a range of educational resources and excursion opportunities.

 Sea Life Melbourne Aquarium has a range of guided and self guided excursion programs.

 Birdlife Australia has teaching resources available on the Birds in Backyards website including a comprehensive resource for Primary School children called Beaks, Feet and Feathers.
 Birdlife Australia also offers the Birds in Schools program for primary schools.

-ABC Behind the News has a range a great resources on a variety of sustainability topics and environmental issues.
+ABC Education has a wide range of sustainability and climate change resources searchable by subject and year level.
+ABC Behind the News has videos on a variety of sustainability topics and environmental issues.
 The ABC also have a Bin Audit Teacher Resource suited to Geography year 4, HASS years 4 and 7, and Science years 4 – 7.
-ABC’s education site has a wide range of sustainability resources, searchable by subject and year level.

 The CSIRO has a Sustainable Futures Program which is designed to support teachers working with years 3 to 10.